bosnian8275/Portfolio-uid-project/README.md

 This is a website for my portfolio.
-It has the foll sections
+It has the following sections
 1. About me: Well tells you all about me
 2. Projects: Projects I have made
 3. CTFs: CTFs I have participated in